Fair Credit Reporting Act (FCRA) and Background Checks

 Employers cannot use background checks to discriminate.
 Hiring discrimination refers to an employer making a hiring decision based on race, national origin, sex, religion, disability, genetic information, or age.

-If you suspect a background check by an employer has been used in a discriminatory way, contact the Equal Employment Opportunity Commission (EEOC).
+If you suspect a background check by an employer has been used in a discriminatory way, contact the EEOC.

 Saying No to a Background Check